ben-allen/locale-extensions/README.md

 3. Making fingerprinting detectable (i.e. replacing passive fingerprinting methods with active ones)
 4. Clearable local state

+Our central strategy in both parts of this proposal for allowing a marked improvement in the localization experience for many users while mitigating fingerprinting risk is the reduction of the available set of locale extensions to a selection that only exposes low-granularity information.
+This results in a relatively small reduction of the size of the user's anonymity set.
+Both 'hourCycle' and 'measurementUnit' have three options apiece, as does 'numberingSystem', due to the reduction of available numbering system options to just "latn", "native", and "auto."
+This reduction allows users to choose between up to three numbering systems that are likely to be legible to them, without allowing for selections that are highly likely to uniquely identify users.

 As noted in the [Security Considerations](https://datatracker.ietf.org/doc/html/rfc8942#section-4) section of the HTTP Client Hints RFC, a key benefit of the Client Hints architecture is that it allows for proactive content negotiation without exposing passive fingerprinting vectors, becuase servers must actively advertise their use of specific Client Hints headers.
 This makes it possible to remove preexisting passive fingerprinting vectors and replace them with relatively easily detectable active vectors.
 The Detectability section of [Mitigating Browser Fingerprinting in Web Specifications](https://www.w3.org/TR/fingerprinting-guidance/#detectability) describes instituting requirements for servers to advertise their use of particular data as a best practice, and mentions Client Hints as a tool for implementing this practice.

 The use of the `Sec-` prefix forbids access to headers containing `Locale Extensions` information from JavaScript, and demarcates them as browser-controlled client hints so that they can be documented and included in requests without triggering CORS preflights.

 This proposal builds on the potential privacy benefits provided by Client Hints by restricting the available set of locale extension headers to a selection that only exposes low-granularity information.
 This results in a relatively small reduction of the size of the user's anonymity set.
 Both `hourCycle` and `measurementUnit` have three options apiece, as does `numberingSystem`, due to the reduction of available numbering system options to just "latn", "native", and "auto."
 This reduction allows users to choose between up to three numbering systems that are likely to be legible to them, without allowing for selections that are highly likely to uniquely identify users.

 Implementations may also include other fingerprinting mitigations.
 For example, clients could restrict the number of Locale Extensions Client Hints sent by users who already have a small anonymity set, with preference given to sending those headers most likely to impact content intelligibility.
 This ensures that as many users as possible can take advantage of these localization features without making themselves individually identifiable.

 As in all uses of Client Hints, user agents must clear opt-in Client Hints settings when site data, browser caches, and cookies are cleared.

+Implementations may also include other fingerprinting mitigations.
+For example, clients could restrict the number of Locale Extension settings sent by users who already have a small anonymity set, either because of other information exposed by the client or because of being in a language/region pair with relatively fewer users.
+In this case preference would be given to always sending those headers most likely to impact content intelligibility.
+This ensures that as many users as possible can take advantage of crucial localization settings without making themselves individually identifiable.